tkhyn/djangorecipebook/README.rst

 Manage options
 ..............

+settings
+   If a settings module is not provided, the settings will be a set of minimal parameters, with the added installed apps below.

+   Defaults to minimal settings.

+inst_apps
+   The apps to add to the ``INSTALLED_APPS`` setting if no settings module is provided.
+This option should not be used when a settings module is provided.

+   Defaults to ``''``.

 args
    Any command-line argument you wish to have added to the generated script, separated by spaces or line-breaks.